Skip to main content

 Purchase life insurance quotes don’t always come cheap.
 That’s because life insurance companies are taking a gamble when they decide to insure your life and, like all gamblers, insurers or life insurance broker need to know how much of a risk they are taking when deciding whether or not your life is a safe bet.
 With high insurance premiums, it can be tempting to be “economical” with the truth or just to downright lie as you fill out your policy form.
 However, omitting the full truth either by choice or ignorance can lead to your policy being declared void, which leaves those left behind with nothing, even if you have continued to make your monthly payments.
 Truth is always the best policy, so here are 3 top “don’ts” that you should bear in mind.
 Don’t be coy about your age Age is a determining factor when it comes to life insurance quotes, as the older you get, the more your premium or life insurance prices is going to go up.
 Your age is an easy thing for insurers to check once a ...

-Right Business Insurance Plan To Protect Your Business
+Get The Right Business Insurance Agent For Your Business